Alyn Shipton: Later life and career

 On leaving university, Shipton became an editor at Macmillan Publishers, working on primary school books and teenage fiction.
 His first book-length publication was an anthology of short stories on the theme of fantasy for John Murray (1982).
 For Macmillan, he produced editions of secondary-school English texts.
 During this time he played bass in the New Iberia Stompers, subsequently joining Sammy Rimington's band and the group led by jazz traditionalist Ken Colyer.
 In the 1980s, he became the publisher of Grove's Dictionaries of Music.
 As Music Publisher at Macmillan, he established a series of oral histories of jazz musicians, including lives of Barney Bigard, Buck Clayton, Art Rollini and Bill Coleman.
-His own first book, a biography of Fats Waller was published in 1988.
+Shipton's own first book, a biography of Fats Waller was published in 1988.

 In 1987, Shipton moved to Oxford to manage the reference publishing at Blackwell Publishers, also establishing the NCC Blackwell computer publishing imprint with the National Computing Centre in Manchester.
 He began broadcasting on the Oxford local radio station Fox FM in 1989, going on to join BBC Radio 3 the same year with a series based on his Waller biography.
-For six years he was a presenter on the BBC World Service's Jazzmatazz, and was a regular contributor to (and then co-presenter of) the BBC Radio 3 series Impressions, which was mainly hosted by Brian Morton during its run from 1992 to 1998.
+For six years, Shipton was a presenter on the BBC World Service's Jazzmatazz, and was a regular contributor to (and then co-presenter of) the BBC Radio 3 series Impressions, which was mainly hosted by Brian Morton during its run from 1992 to 1998.
 From 1998 to 2001, Shipton presented the late-night programme Jazz Notes for Radio 3, going on to introduce many editions of the documentary strand Jazz File.

 In 2001, he was named "Jazz Writer of the Year" at the British Jazz Awards.
 In 2003, he won the Willis Conover/Marian McPartland Lifetime Achievement in Jazz Broadcasting award from the Jazz Journalists' Association.
-In 2010, he was Jazz Broadcaster of the Year in the UK Parliamentary Jazz Awards.
+In 2010, Shipton was Jazz Broadcaster of the Year in the UK Parliamentary Jazz Awards.
 From 2007 until 2012 he presented Jazz Library on BBC Radio 3, before taking over the long-running programme Jazz Record Requests in May from Geoffrey Smith.
 From 2016 to 2019, Shipton was executive producer of BBC Radio 3's new series Jazz Now.
 He also served as executive producer for Radio 3's Sunday Morning classical show from 2012 to 2019.